24 Apr 2026

 Typical allocation: 40–60% of the portfolio.

-From €20,000, this would mean keeping €8,000–€12,000 in this segment to maintain flexible investment capacity.
+From €20,000, this means keeping €8,000–€12,000 in this segment to maintain flexible investment capacity.

 C. Low Liquidity (for higher yield potential)